L-1 Visa Guide for Indian Managers & Executives Moving to the U.S.

 13A.
 Consular DS-160 filing, biometrics, and interview (Mumbai/Delhi/etc).
 Client (D&A Prep) 2–8 weeks Mock interview; maintain consistency on team size and growth plan.

 13B.
 Change Status File COS if already in U.S.; no travel until approved.
-D&A + Client 2–5 months Premium Processing (~15 days) available; travel abandons the COS.
+D&A + Client 2–5 months Request Premium Processing (possibly 15 days) available but may be declined*; travel abandons the COS.

 Post-Approval Execute hiring plan, launch ops, and maintain records for extension.
 Client (D&A Oversight) Ongoing Thin hiring/revenue is the #1 extension risk—document monthly.